IhebBelhadj/Playpex-server/README.md

 # Playpex-server

-This is an alpha torrent streaming api build on top of peerflix Don't have time to right docs but the code is easy to read
+This is an alpha torrent streaming api build on top of peerflix Don't have time to write documentations but the code is easy to read

 there is a file called api.js which contains all the api routes you need to start the server: